🔧 Expert automotive guides trusted by 250,000+ readers monthly

 Condition Effect

-Speed <17 MPH Reverts to low beams
+Speed below about 17 mph Returns to low beams

 Oncoming vehicle detected Switches to low beams

-Bright ambient light Auto disabled
+Bright ambient light Keeps high beams off

-Manual disable switch Turns feature off
+Manual disable switch Turns the feature off

-When Auto High Beam Will : and Won’t : Switch
+When Auto High Beam Will and Won’t Switch

 Activation Conditions